HR-1706-119

 What it does

-This bill would officially rename the United States Postal Service facility located at 1200 William Street, Room 200, in Buffalo, New York, as the "William J. Donovan Post Office Building."
-It would not change the facility's operations, staffing, funding, or services in any way.
+This bill would officially rename the United States Postal Service facility at 1200 William Street, Room 200, in Buffalo, New York, as the "William J. Donovan Post Office Building."
+It would also require that any future references to this facility in official government documents, maps, regulations, and records use the new name.

 Who benefits